webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 - `module.rules` `parser.worker` added: Allows to configure the worker supported
 - `module.rules` `query` and `loaders` were removed
 - `module.rules` `options` passing a string is deprecated
-    - MIGRATION: Pass an options object instead, open an issue on the loader when this is not supported
+    - __MIGRATION__: Pass an options object instead, open an issue on the loader when this is not supported
 - `module.rules` `mimetype` added: allows to match a mimetype of a DataURI
 - `module.rules` `descriptionData` added: allows to match a data from package.json
 - `module.defaultRules` `"..."` can be used to reference the defaults